Email marketing tactics continue to evolve as new technology becomes available.

 3 — Personalize the message

-“The important thing for brands is to be personable,” said Kerleisha Jones, eCommerce marketing strategist Nurse.com powered by Relias.
+“The important thing for brands is to be personable,” said Kerleisha Jones, a former eCommerce marketing strategist at Nurse.com.
 “Recognize a holiday and be timely with it because there is a good chance people will respond in a positive way.”

 Another trend is for organizations to incorporate the email recipient’s first name into the subject line as a way of personalizing the message.
 Just test the email before sending it to make sure the name populates properly.